peterj/workshop-material/istio/security/README.md

 # Security Exercises

-1. Deploy the Helloweb, Hreeter-v1 and the Hateway resource from the `./traffic` folder:
+1. Deploy the Helloweb, Hreeter-v1 and the Gateway resource (if not already deployed) from the `./traffic` folder:

 ```
 kubectl apply -f gateway.yaml